-To create new folders use the 'Create' menu in the top right corner.
+To create new folders click on the 'Create content' button in the top right corner.

 By default, we will display all resources on the Content Library landing page sorted by Updated date with the latest edited resources first.
 You can use a number of controls to quickly find a specific resource, namely:

-Filtering the view on what type of resource - All / Templates / Editors / Videos / Link
+Filtering the view on what type of resource - All / Templates / Editors / Videos / Content links

-Sorting the view on - Name / Created (timestamp) / Updated (timestamp)
+Sorting the view on - Latest used / Name / Created (timestamp) / Updated (timestamp)

 Simply click the resources filter or sort order text to see the available options.